Omar-p/learning-notes/aws/aws.md

   - adding alternate domain name and then u can use a custom ssl cert.
   - security policy - balance between the more secure and the more compatible.
   - most recent version may not supported by all users' browsers.
-  - supported http
+  - http version
+  - ssl certificate:
+    - default cloudfront cert with default cloudfront domain name.
+    - request or import a cert with ACM with alternate domain name.
+      - you need to choose between SNI and Legacy client support.
 - Behaviors {cache control, restrictions}
   - a distribution can have multiple behaviors.
     - priority order
+      - default \*
+      - u can set one for specific path pattern. ex: /images
   - path pattern : default is \* which mean all request.
   - origin : the origin to use for this behavior.
+  - viewer protocol policy :
+    - https only
+    - http and https
-  - viewer protocol policy : https only, http and https, or redirect http to https.
+    - redirect http to https.
   - Allowed HTTP Methods : GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE... cache..ttl
+  - field level encryption.
+  - cache setting, ttl...
   - restrict viewer access : yes or no.
     - <b>trusted signers</br> : who can access the content.
       - accounts that are able to generate signed urls or cookies.